Your Mission Trails Adventure Begins Here!

-Visitor and Interpretive Center
+Mission Trails Regional Park Visitor and Interpretive Center

 One Father Junipero Serra Trail, San Diego CA 92119

 Before venturing into the park, stop by our award-winning Visitor Center which boasts a stunning view of Mission Gorge.
-Though the Center's many educational exhibits, learn about Mission Trails' history, natural plant and animal communities and the various activities and destinations available within the park.
+Through the Center's many educational exhibits, learn about Mission Trails' history, natural plant and animal communities and the various activities and destinations available within the park.

 Closed: Thanksgiving Day, Christmas Day and New Years Day